srynobio/ServerTools/README.md

 <strong>Introduction</strong>

-Just a quick collection of scripts to help govern the bioinformatic wild-wild-west.
+Collection of scripts to help govern the CPU Usage, memory, disk space of our linux servers.

 <strong>Contents</strong>

 <ul>
-	<strong>rex_scripts</strong>
 	<li>ServerGovern.pl - Script using the perl rex system to govern cpu, memory, du usage on a group of servers</li>
 </ul>

 <strong>Author</strong>